 Notifying Companies House about new shareholders

-New shareholders should be issued with a share certificate as proof of ownership within two months of becoming a Member.
-The company should keep a copy of the old and new certificates and a copy of the stock transfer form.
+New limited company shareholders should be issued with a share certificate as proof of ownership within two months of becoming a member.
+The company should keep a copy of both the old and new certificates and a copy of the stock transfer form.
 These documents should be stored at the registered office or SAIL address (if applicable).